angular/angular/aio/content/guide/universal.md

 ### How does it work? <a name="how-does-it-work"></a>

+An *Angular* application renders its output to the browser DOM.
+The output state of the DOM is determined by the initial HTML index page, the route in the application that determines the component tree to render, and any internal state in the application.

+A *Universal* application renders its output to an HTML string.
+The output HTML is determined by the initial HTML index page, the route in the application that determines the component tree to render, and any internal state in the application.

+A Universal server app is a wrapper around the Angular application.
+The wrapper asks the Angular app to render to HTML.
+It passes the initial HTML page, the route, and data providers that together specify the HTML output.

+#### Implementation <a name="implementation"></a>

 A Universal app is a normal Angular application that is compiled against the `platform-server` package instead of `platform-browser`.
 The `platform-server` package has implementations of the DOM, XMLHttpRequest, and other low-level features, without relying on a browser.

 To handle requests and return the output, the Universal app is wrapped in a server.
 The server (NodeJS or ASP.NET Core) uses the `renderModuleFactory` function from `platform-server` to render the app's components into an internal DOM representation, which is then returned as a string.